Chief characters in Britain's Brexit saga

 Theresa May

-The ex-prime minister did not back Brexit in 2016, but emerged as the "safe hands" candidate to lead the governing Conservatives after Cameron's departure.
+Theresa May did not back Brexit in 2016, but emerged as the "safe hands" candidate to lead the governing Conservatives and become prime minister after Cameron's departure.

 May vowed Britain would leave the single market and end freedom of movement.